 |Other Names||OES, Bobtail, Bob|

-These doggies are incredibly easy-going guys.
-Paired with their bumbling characters, they really are comical looking pooches!
-Old English Sheep Dogs love the comfort of home life and being around their ‘hoomans’ – who can expect grooming to last up to four hours a week!
-However, they are a very intelligent and athletic breed and are often seen in obedience, agility and herding contests.
-They are also extremely adaptable and you may be surprised to know that they cope well living in apartments, so long as they get plenty of walkies!
+This breed are incredibly easy-going and paired with their bumbling characters, they really are comical looking pooches!
+Old English Sheep Dogs love the comfort of home life and being around their hoomans – who can expect grooming to last up to four hours a week!
+They are a very intelligent and athletic breed and are often seen in obedience, agility and herding contests.
+They are extremely adaptable and you may be surprised to know that they cope well living in apartments, so long as they get plenty of walkies!
 Due to their love for their families, they often suffer from separation anxiety if left by themselves for too long.
-They also get on incredibly well with other animals; whether that be a cat, a dog or a hamster!
+They get on incredibly well with other animals; whether that be a cat, a dog or a hamster!

 Old English Sheep Dogs have rather an unknown history, though there is evidence that they originated in Southwestern Britain in the early 19th century.
-It’s also a mystery how these doggies came to be, with many speculating their ancestors may include the Scottish Bearded Collie or even a Russian Owtchar.
+Many speculate that their ancestors may include the Scottish Bearded Collie or even a Russian Owtchar.
 It was when they first entered the USA in the late 1880’s that the breed became more noticeable.
 In 1904, a man named William Tilley and his brother, Henry Tilley, founded the dogs club and went on to creating a breed standard.
 They became status symbols among the rich families of the USA!
-However, by the 1960’s these doggies were now more family pet orientated.
+However, by the 1960’s these dogs were seen as much more of a family pet.